Tsumugii24/TabLLM-Copilot/README.md

 <div align="center"><h2>Description</h2></div>

-&emsp;&emsp;Powered by LLM, `TabLLM-Copilot` is able to automatically identify forms and generate corresponding data analysis and trend predictions based on questions, which helps you gain valuable insights from your data with ease.
+&emsp;&emsp;Powered by LLM, `TabLLM-Copilot` is able to automatically identify forms and generate corresponding data analysis and trend predictions based on users' questions, which helps you gain valuable insights from your data with ease.